dusk-network/dusk-protocol/consensus/messages/README.md

 | $Step$      | Integer | 8 bits    | Consensus step                   |
 | $BlockHash$ | Sha3    | 32 bytes  | Candidate block hash             |

 $Signer$ is the public BLS key of the provisioner who creates and signs the message.
-Therefore, in a $NewBlock$ message, this field identifies the block generator, while, in a $\mathsf{Reduction}$ message, it identifies the committee member who casted the vote.
+Therefore, in a $Candidate$ message, this field identifies the block generator, while, in a $\mathsf{Reduction}$ message, it identifies the committee member who casted the vote.

 The $MessageHeader$ structure has a total size of 137 bytes.